simon-frankau/galette/README.md

    are undriven.
  * You can use long pins names, and the only downside is it makes the output files lose alignment.
+ * We assume one equation per line
+   * TODO: I might want to change this one, as it's a pretty big change.

 TODO: